Homebrew/homebrew-cask/doc/reporting_bugs/error_examples.md

 Error: Permission denied - (/usr/local/Caskroom/someapp/0.1/Someapp.app, /Applications/Someapp.app)
 ```

-the problem isn’t with Homebrew Cask itself, but some permissions on your system.
+the problem isn’t with Homebrew Cask itself, but some permissions on your system

 [How to fix](https://docs.brew.sh/Common-Issues#cask---permission-denied)